raphendyr/gitlabhq/doc/install/databases.md

 ## PostgreSQL

-    # Install the database packages
+Install the database packages

     sudo apt-get install -y postgresql-9.1 libpq-dev

-    # Login to PostgreSQL
-    sudo -u postgres psql -d template1

-    # Create a user for GitLab. (change $password to a real password)
+Create a user for GitLab (replace git with username you are using for gitlab).

-    template1=# CREATE USER git WITH PASSWORD '$password';
+    sudo -u postgres createuser -D -R -S git

+* Add option `-c <number>` to limit simultaneous connections for your user
+* Add option `-P` for command to ask password (If you for some reason need to user tcp connection)

-    # Create the GitLab production database & grant all privileges on database
+Create the GitLab production database & grant all privileges on database (make above user the owner)
-    template1=# CREATE DATABASE gitlabhq_production OWNER git;

-    # Quit the database session
-    template1=# \q
+    sudo -u postgres createdb -O git gitlabhq_production "Gitlab production database."

-    # Try connecting to the new database with the new user
+Try connecting to the new database with the new user

     sudo -u git -H psql -d gitlabhq_production

+* If you are using password, then use `psql -h <hostname> -W -U git gitlabhq_production`